LedgerHQ/ledgerjs/README.md

 - [![npm](https://img.shields.io/npm/v/@ledgerhq/hw-app-str.svg)](https://www.npmjs.com/package/@ledgerhq/hw-app-str) [@ledgerhq/hw-app-str](@ledgerhq/hw-app-str): Stellar Application API
 - [![npm](https://img.shields.io/npm/v/@ledgerhq/hw-app-ada.svg)](https://www.npmjs.com/package/@ledgerhq/hw-app-ada) [@ledgerhq/hw-app-ada](@ledgerhq/hw-app-ada): Cardano ADA Application API

-> We invite third party apps developer to not send PR to this repository to provide more implementations but instead to maintain your own version in your own repository.
+> We invite all third party app developers to not send PR to this repository to provide more implementations but instead to maintain your own version in your own repository and we would be happy to reference them here ♥.

 ## Other packages